hyriver/py3dep/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up Py3DEP for local development.
+Here's how to set up py3dep for local development.

 1. Fork the Py3DEP repo through the GitHub website.
-2. Clone your fork locally and add the main Py3DEP as the upstream remote:
+2. Clone your fork locally and add the main ``py3dep`` as the upstream remote:

 .. code-block:: console

     $ git clone git@github.com:your_name_here/py3dep.git
-    $ git remote add upstream git@github.com:cheginit/py3dep.git
+    $ git remote add upstream git@github.com:hyriver/py3dep.git

 3. Install your local copy into a virtualenv.
-Assuming you have Conda installed, this is how you can set up your fork for local development:
+Assuming you have ``mamba`` installed, this is how you can set up your fork for local development:

 .. code-block:: console

     $ cd py3dep/
-    $ conda env create -f ci/requirements/environment.yml
+    $ mamba env create -f ci/requirements/environment-dev.yml
-    $ conda activate py3dep-dev
+    $ mamba activate py3dep-dev
     $ python -m pip install . --no-deps

 4. Create a branch for local development: